gonodono/web-widgets/README.md

     limit, and is then displayed as the only item in a `ListView` or `LazyColumn`.

-- All of the examples use the same overall method to generate their images: a `WebView` is instantiated and, in order to enable rendering, attached to `WindowManager` inside a zero-by-zero `FrameLayout`.
+- All of the Widgets use the same overall method to generate their images: a `WebView` is instantiated and, in order to enable rendering, attached to `WindowManager` inside a zero-by-zero `FrameLayout`.
 A page is then loaded, laid out, and drawn to a `Bitmap` that's displayed in the Widget, after which